Mathématique: Chapter 78

 Young looked down at him.
 “His color’s a little better.
 Not sure about—” he trailed off.

 “Nick.”
 McKay turned his jaw until their eyes met.
-“Say something so I know you can still speak.”
+“Say something, so I know you can still speak.”

 “McKay,” Young growled, “what did you do?”

 McKay glared up at Young, fierce and bright.
-“Same thing I do for John, just with a little less finesse.
+“Same thing I do for Sheppard, just with a little less finesse.
 I’m literally suppressing his entire sensorium.
 Watch.”
-He flicked Rush’s shoulder, hard, with two fingers.

 “Was that necessary?”
 Eli snapped.